Diving Maldives Far North Atolls

 It can be quite intimidating to see the larger sharks heading directly towards you and then veering away from you at the last minute as they follow their prey, but in reality they seem totally oblivious to the scuba divers enthralled by the action.
 The only thing you'll wish for at that moment is for your air to last forever so you won't have to leave.

 Dragging your eyes away from the shark spectacle you will see mantas soaring above you amidst batfish and large schools of giant trevallies.
 Glance below you and feast your eyes on moray eels and nudis in the hard coral formations.
-If the current allows you, fin over to the east of the pinnacle to search for guitar and leopard sharks, napping among the big rocks on the sea floor.
+If the current allows you, fin over to the east of the pinnacle to search for some of the guitar and leopard sharks of the Maldives, napping among the big rocks on the sea floor.

 Slipping into the dark water on a night dive at Magic Mushroom, you follow the mooring line from the dhoni to the mushroom-shaped 80 square metre head of the pinnacle at around 13 metres.
 Shining your torch brings the colours of the hard coral and sea fans to life as you discover sleeping groupers, parrotfish, snappers and angelfish.
 But not all the marine life sleeps at night.
 Being careful not to damage their sensitive eyes by shining the light directly at them, you will see red coral crabs and the largest of the lobsters coming out to forage for scraps left over from the days feeding.